How do I become a candidate for admission to the InterArts Program?

 I’ve heard good things about Trinity’s First-Year Program.
 How does InterArts fit in?

-The first InterArts seminar, “Art and Artists,” is part of Trinity’s excellent First-Year Program.
+The InterArts seminar, “Art and Artists,” is part of Trinity’s excellent First-Year Program.
 The seminar is writing-intensive, and provides opportunities to learn research skills.
 A student mentor is attached to the course, and your teacher serves as your academic adviser.

 Will it be possible for me to study abroad if I choose to enroll in the InterArts Program?